Understanding CPR Success Rates: Effectiveness and Influencing Factors

 How does the use of an AED influence CPR success rates?

 An AED significantly improves CPR success rates by delivering a timely shock to restore a normal heart rhythm in cases of cardiac arrest due to ventricular fibrillation or pulseless ventricular tachycardia.
-Early defibrillation increases survival chances by up to 70% when combined with high-quality CPR.
+For cardiac arrest caused by shockable rhythms (VF/VT), early defibrillation combined with CPR is associated with substantially higher survival to hospital discharge compared with delayed or absent defibrillation.

 What are the common barriers preventing bystanders from performing CPR?